awsdocs/aws-xray-developer-guide/doc-source/aws-x-ray-auto-instrumentation-agent-for-java.md

 ### Manual instrumentation<a name="XRayAutoInstrumentationAgent-ManualInstrumentation"></a>

 If you’d like to perform manual instrumentation in addition to the agent’s auto\-instrumentation, add the X\-Ray SDK as a dependency to your project\.
+Note that the SDK's custom servlet filters mentioned in [tracing incoming requests](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java-filters.html) are not compatible with the X-Ray agent.

 **Note**
 You must use the latest version of the X\-Ray SDK to perform manual instrumentation while also using the agent\.